Meet the F1B Goldendoodle

 So, from understanding the parent breeds, it’s likely that an F1B Goldendoodle will have some combination of the traits above.

-For Happy-Go-Doodle Chloe, the characteristics of the parent breeds hold true.
-Chloe is:
+For my bestie Happy-Go-Doodle Chloe, the characteristics of the parent breeds hold true.
+Chloe, an F1B Goldendoodle:

-- easily trained as a puppy and is still easily trained as an adult.
+- Was easily trained as a puppy and is still easily trained as an adult.

-- very active and requires daily walks and games of fetch.
+- Is very active and requires daily walks and games of fetch.

-In addition to personality, you may be wondering about the physical characteristics of F1B Goldendoodles, such as coat type, grooming, and coat colors.
+In addition to personality, you may be wondering about the physical characteristics of F1B Goldendoodles.
+Let’s look at coat type, grooming, and coat colors next.

 Since the Golden Retriever has a high shedding coat and the Poodle has a hypoallergenic coat that is low shedding, a Goldendoodle’s coat type will fall somewhere in between.
 However, don’t be deceived.
 F1B Goldendoodles will require regular brushing and grooming.